 Yes, all children are at risk.
 This has become more prevalent with the American Acadamy of Pediatrics suggestion that children sleep on their backs to prevent Sudden Infant Death Syndrome (SIDS).
 This positioning is important but places weight on the back and side of infants’ heads during sleep.
 Over time, this pressure can lead to flatness in the head if positioning is not frequently changed.

 How Do I Know if my Child has Torticollis?

-Does your child only turn his head to one direction?
-Children begin actively turning their heads to locate noises by three months of age.
 The major sign that parents and physicians notice first is a head-turning preference.
 If you approach your child from the side, will he turn his head symmetrically to follow you?